ishi0026/portfolio/README.md

 footer &copy right bottom side - only tried in contact page card link - hope not make it blue and undelined

-card animation delete in specific one →　change class name → card size optimize in each png?(animate showed difference)
+card animation delete in specific one →　change class name to avoid move top page's cards → card size optimize in each png?(animate showed difference)